 - Migration bias by omitting subjects who were recently added or removed from the study.

-Early cessation of a trial at a time, when its results reinforce the desired conclusion.
-One more condition, when the trial may be terminated prematurely is when the adverse effect is of severe nature.
+Early cessation of a trial at a particular time, when its results reinforce the desired conclusion.
+One more condition when the trial may be terminated prematurely is when the adverse effect is of severe nature.

-A trial may be terminated early at an uttermost value, but the resulting extreme value will have a large ‘variance’ even if ‘mean’ of all the variables is similar.
+A trial may be terminated early at an uttermost value, but the resulting extreme value will have a large ‘variance’ even if the ‘mean’ of all the variables are similar.

-Clinical susceptibility bias: when the person gets affected with one disease and if that particular disease increases the vulnerability of the second disease then there occurs the clinical susceptibility bias (in those cases the treatment of the first disease erroneously can appear to make vulnerable to the second disease).
+Clinical susceptibility bias: when the person gets affected with one disease and if that particular disease increases the vulnerability of the second disease then clinical susceptibility bias occurs (in those cases, the treatment of the first disease can erroneously appear to make the person vulnerable to the second disease).
 For example, “postmenopausal syndrome” makes somebody vulnerable for “endometrial cancer”.
 Hence, estrogen taken for postmenopausal syndrome may result in a higher likelihood of endometrial cancer.

-Protopathic bias: when a nursing for the first symptom of a disease or another outcome appears to cause the outcome.
-It can be alleviated by “lagging”, i.e. prohibition of exposure that occurred before diagnosis.
+Protopathic bias: when nursing for the first symptom of a disease or another outcome appears to cause the outcome.
+It can be alleviated by “lagging,” i.e. prohibition of exposure that occurred before diagnosis.

-Indication bias: a potential mess between cause and effect when exposure is relying on indication, e.g. a treatment was given to a person with a high risk of getting a disease, potentially causing a predominance of treated people among those acquiring the disease.
-This may cause an erroneous appearance of a disease.
+Indication bias: a potential mess between cause and effect when exposure is relying on indication, e.g., a treatment was given to a person with a high risk of getting a disease, potentially causing a predominance of treated people among those acquiring the disease.
+This may cause an erroneous appearance of the disease.